FDA

 From mayonnaise to margarine, food fights over standards of identity are likely to increase given the rate of innovation in the food industry and its creative marketers, according to the Food+Bev Law Blog.
 As noted there, “what you call a food clearly influences consumers’ opinions and purchasing decisions.”
 Time will tell how companies and consumers react to evolving identities and innovation throughout the food industry.

-Recalling History with The FDA’s Safety Alerts
+Recalling History With the FDA’s Safety Alerts

 MJLST Guest Blogger, Tommy Tobin